 While studying in Australia, you will need sufficient funds to cover living expenses, health insurance, and tuition.

 How much money will you need?
 You can get a general idea about expenses by looking at catalogs or application information provided by the university.
 Remember that tuition rates can vary tremendously.
 Some universities could be cheaper than others, so to get the best idea of expenses you need to contact the schools you are interested in.

 The cost of living in different parts of Australia also varies.
 In general, living in urban areas is more expensive than living in smaller towns or rural areas.
 Renting an apartment in a big city can cost twice as much as it does in a smaller town because there is such high demand for housing in large Australian cities.
 Food, clothing, entertainment, and other living expenses may be costlier.

 Budgeting is a continuous process.
 At this stage, work on a "big picture" budget that will include tuition, room and board, transportation, and living expenses.
 Later you can be more specific, taking into consideration all the additional expenses of moving and settling in.

 Remember, you should never count on earning enough from working in Australia to pay your way.
 See our section on Working in Australia for more complete information.

-For more information about financial aid sources please see:
+For more information about financial aid sources visit:

-International Financial Aid - check out our dedicated resource page for international financial aid covering all topics, and offering some excellent help and advice
+- A dedicated resource page for international financial aid covering all topics, and offering help and advice.